 And all those researchers do not exchange this kind of knowledge?

 ‘No, there are still few scientists who share software, unfortunately.
 That it is probably the case because every programme has bugs, which we don’t want others to see.
 And secondly, it can be frustrating when someone else makes good use of the software that you have invested a lot of time in.
 But it's really important that we achieve more homogeneity is the software that we use.
 That there will no longer be 85 different packages which all do roughly the same thing.
 I am working on that in the AMUSE project.
 If we cooperate more in the field of software, we will be able to solve a lot more problems.
-This will require us to work more interdisciplinarily though, so we know that we are talking about the same thing.
-I think the Leiden Centre or Data Science that can play an important role in that, by bringing together different academic disciplines.’
+This will require us to work more interdisciplinarily though, so we know that we are talking about the same thing. ’

 The term Big Data is everywhere now.
 In astrophysics, almost all data is 'big', I assume?